The Mitten book for Speech Therapy

-This mittens match-up sensory bin resource allows your students to find “pairs” of items that go together such as word-association, antoynms, and categories.
+This mittens match-up sensory bin resource allows your students to find “pairs” of items that go together, such as word association, antonyms, and categories.
 This helps build depth of knowledge for words being taught to our students with language impairments.

 If you have students that benefit from hands-on activities, I highly recommend downloading these free printables for, “The Mitten.”

 You can use them to help your students with story retell, which is an evidence-based practice for improving vocabulary and comprehension.
 You can also use these visuals to create a sensory bin.
 An SLP submitted this sensory bin idea.
 She used ripped up white paper for filler, and a long piece of string to be the mitten.
 Then, she placed the printables in the bin and worked on oral narration.